httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 : A description of the derived component.

 Status:
 : A brief text description of the status of the algorithm.
 The description MUST begin with one of "Active" or "Deprecated", and MAY provide further context or explanation as to the reason for the status.
+A value of "Deprecated" indicates that the derived component name is no longer recommended for use.

 Target:
 : The valid message targets for the derived parameter.
 MUST be one of the values "Request", "Response", or "Request, Response".
 The semantics of these are defined in {{derived-components}}.